How to Pack for a Photography Trip

 Spare Batteries

-Some cameras will give you more shots per charge than others, but it is always a good idea to carry a spare battery nevertheless.
-You can never say for sure if you will be back at your accommodation to charge your battery before it goes flat, or whether you will be too tired and forget at the end of the long day.
+Some cameras offer more shots per charge than others, but carrying at least one spare battery is always a good idea.
+You can never be sure you'll make it back to your accommodation before your battery goes flat — or that you won't be too tired to remember to charge it at the end of a long day.
+A battery fault in the middle of a trip is a photographer's nightmare.
+Pack a spare!